The Windscreen Wipers Exercise

 It’s the same with your thoughts.
 Accept that they’re there, but don’t let them affect you or disturb you.
 Don’t let them lead you off the road.

-Not letting yourself be distracted by random thoughts is a big step towards being more creative and productive.
+Not letting yourself be distracted by random thoughts is a big step towards being more inspired and productive.

 How to train yourself to react less to your thoughts?